aredn/documentation/arednServicesGuide/network_tools.rst

 |

-The AREDN® ``prometheus-exporter`` simply makes these metrics available for Prometheus to pull.
+The AREDN® node simply makes these metrics available for Prometheus to pull.
 For additional information about Prometheus itself, visit `their website here <https://prometheus.io/>`_.
 The following image shows Prometheus metrics for an AREDN® node being displayed by the `Grafana <https://en.wikipedia.org/wiki/Grafana>`_ visualization application.

 .. image:: _images/grafana.png
    :alt: Prometheus Exporter metrics in Grafana